varletjs/varlet/packages/varlet-ui/src/dialog/docs/en-US.md

 ### Asynchronous closing

-You can use `onBeforeClose` to intercept before closing, and you can get the user behavior from the parameters, and the callback function that triggers the shutdown
+You can use `onBeforeClose` to intercept before closing, and you can get the user behavior from the parameters, and the callback function that triggers the shutdown.

 ```js
 import { Snackbar } from '@varlet/ui'